Tank cascade system: Geography

 The tank cascade system is largely located in the semi-arid north-central section of the island, which experiences equatorial heat, limited freshwater, and erratic rainfall patterns.
-Minimal groundwater storage capacity, high evaporation, and low or variable precipitation thanks to the monsoon cycle "in this hard rock region meant that no stable human settlement would have been possible without recourse to the storage of surface water in small tanks."
-Granite and charnockite underlie this area, decreasing permeability.
-The "undulating topography" of the island's dry zone is also appropriate for pond or reservoir construction.
+The monsoon cycle in the region, coupled with low water retention in the soils of the region, results in minimal groundwater storage capacity, high rates of evaporation, and low or variable precipitation, meaning that "in this hard rock region...no stable human settlement would have been possible without recourse to the storage of surface water in small tanks."
+Granite and charnockite underlie in this area, decreasing permeability.
+The "undulating topography" of the island's dry zone is also appropriate for pond or reservoir construction, with small dams being able to create large reservoirs.